 The Basic Unit: The Inverter

-There are primarily two main articles available online which deal with the electronic description of DCTL logic.
-The first is the following:
+There are primarily two main articles available online which deal with the electronic description of DCTL logic:

 This is not a great deal.
 On Bitsavers, there is no folder for the engineering documents of the 6600, as opposed to the 1406, and 3600-series CDC logic, which I also aim to cover because it is a very interesting high-speed DTL.

 So bear in mind that the information I am presenting here is limited, and if you want to build your own DCTL circuits you are most likely going to have to design your own, because there are no complete design documents online for the 6600 which you would have been able to copy and modify.